2019-2020 Undergraduate Tuition and Fees

 Students may opt of this service for the year and waive the fee using the Tuition Insurance Waiver.
-ALL waivers must be received by the final deadline of September 25, 2017.
 Approved waivers for the Fall term, will used to automatically waive the fee for the Spring term.

 Shop Safety Course